Blank-00000/community-sybil-reports/README.md

 #### Rules:

 - Reports will be reviewed on a first-come, first serve basis.
-- Reports must contain at least 10 addresses still in `TODO - filename` at the time of review.
+- Reports must contain at least 10 addresses still in `allocations.csv` at the time of review.
 - The methodology and reasoning must be well explained and easy to understand.
 - Methodology that has a non-negligible chance of eliminating legitimate users will not be considered.
-- *Successful submissions receive 25% of the “saved” NEXT when providing a valid address.* Remaining 75% is redistributed to the rest of the eligible users.
+- _Successful submissions receive 25% of the “saved” NEXT when providing a valid address._ Remaining 75% is redistributed to the rest of the eligible users.
 - Reports have to be submitted to Github before [TODO - date].
 - Report acceptance / rejection is at the sole discretion of the Connext team.